cquagliani/SweetTreats/README.md

 # SweetTreats

-SweetTreats is a native iOS app developed in SwiftUI, designed to allow users to browse dessert recipes sourced from TheMealDB.
+SweetTreats is a native iOS app developed in SwiftUI, designed to allow users to browse recipes sourced from TheMealDB.

 ## Features

-- Displays a list of dessert recipes sourced from TheMealDB sorted alphabetically
+- Displays an alphabetically sorted list of recipes sourced from TheMealDB
+- Choose from 14 different recipe categories
 - View recipe details including ingredients with measurements, and instructions
 - User-friendly interface